SnickerdoodleLabs/protocol/documentation/sdql/EXAMPLES.md

                     "recipientAddress",
                     "shippingAddress"
                 ],
-                "data": {...an object to be forwarded with the api call}
+                "data": {...an object to be forwarded with the api call }
             },
             "alternatives": [
                 "c3",
                 "c4"
             ]
         },
     },
     "logic": {